yousufk1729/MNISTNeuralNet/README.md

 Input layer a[0] has 784 neurons (28x28 input) normalized between 0 and 1.

-Hidden layer a[1] has 16 neurons with ReLU activation.
+Hidden layer a[1] has 128 neurons with ReLU activation (I originally used 16, which I think is a more reasonable design choice.
+I was bored so I kept increasing this).

 Output layer a[2] has 10 neurons with softmax activation.

 MSE is used for cost and ANN “learns” with stochastic gradient descent (includes backpropagation), batch size of 20, learning rate 0.5, and 25 epochs.
-It trains pretty fast too (around 10-15 seconds with compiler optimization flags).
+It trains in ~3 minutes (thanks -Ofast).

 The final model parameters are stored in a binary file.